Hannah is a freelance relocation writer from NYC that has become an expert on packing and unpacking.

 Many people think they should live with someone because they’re in a long term commitment or they are over some certain age, so it’s considered obligatory.
 Moving in with your girlfriend for the wrong reasons could end up in a lot of fights and a break up in the end.
 Everything in life is about timing, so choose yours wisely.
 Losing someone you love and care about because you’re not ready yet to share the same space would be a shame, don’t you think?

 Talking to your significant other about anything that might concern you is always the best possible way of getting through any dilemma and anxiety about moving.
 Be sure that she knows how you feel about something before making a decision.
 Maybe she thinks and feels the same as you do about moving together, but she’s afraid of something.
 Overthinking never helped anyone, and in the end, that is the girl you chose, so feel free to share your thoughts and emotions with her.

 3. Check Your Financial Situation Before Renting a Place

 Your budget will not be your own anymore once you start sharing the expenses of living together.
-Before you pack your stuff and pick an apartment just because it looks nice and it’s close to your work, double-check if you can afford it for more than a couple of months.
+Before you choose where to move and pick an apartment just because it looks nice and it’s close to your work, double-check if you can afford it for more than a couple of months.
 Don’t rush and make an unthinking decision, because in that case, you’ll have to move out at some point, or you’ll even get into bad situations with your girlfriend if you start arguing about money.
-Moving into a smaller home is a much safer option, to begin with.
+Moving into a smaller home and relocating to the suburbs is a much safer option, to begin with.

 Both of you will have to be open and honest if you want to create a bond that’s going to last.
 If one of you is being quiet about something regarding the way you spend the money you make together, then the situation is not good.
 If both of you have your paychecks every month, then you’ll need to figure out a way to spend them.
 It would be best if everyone paid for their part of rent and bills, so you can keep a clean slate.